andrewhao/built-to-last-talk/slides.md

 class: background-color-delorean

-## It's a hot mess!
+## And it's a hot mess!

-It moved a teensy bit too fast:
+We moved a teensy bit too fast:

 1. Too many teams in one codebase